-Blending on office grade stuff will always be harder because you're asking it to do the exact opposite of what it was designed to do.
+Copic blending on office grade paper will always be harder because you're asking it to do the exact opposite of what it was designed to do.

 You can dress your dog up in red and blue feathers.
-You can teach him to sit on a perch and maybe you'll get him to actually like eating bird seed.
-But your dog will never learn to say "Polly wants a cracker" because no matter how smart your dog is, it's not a parrot.
+You can teach him to sit on a perch and maybe you'll get him to appreciate the taste of bird seed.
+But your dog will never learn to say "Polly wants a cracker" because no matter how smart your dog is, he is not a parrot.

 Your office cardstock is the same.
 You're asking it to do something it was never intended to do.

-And it's a waste of your time trying.
+It's a waste of your time to try.

 2. You learn what you use

-You do yourself a disservice by coloring daily on cheap paper, then switching to good quality blending paper for just the special projects.
+You do yourself a disservice by coloring daily on cheap paper, then switching to good quality blending paper for special projects.

 Switching back and forth confuses your brain.

 Here's the deal- the human brain is a miracle at overcoming obstacles.

 Think back to the last time you smelled skunk.
 It was pretty potent when you first noticed it, right?
 Then after a few minutes, you stopped thinking about how the nasty smell and got on with your life.